Skip to content

 FACT CHECKED BY Mura Dominko

-From shortening the cooking process to helping consumers reduce food waste, there's a lot to love about frozen food.
+From providing easy prep and cooking shortcuts to helping you reduce food waste, there's a lot to love about frozen food.
 Grocery store freezers are teeming with seemingly limitless options, making it all the more attractive to buy frozen.
+For one, the shelf life is long, giving you the flexibility that fresh produce simply doesn't offer.
+For another, there's less chopping, prepping, and cooking involved—and sometimes you can skip the kitchen work altogether (hello, frozen dinners.)

 Yet, for all the benefits of frozen foods, certain choices are better than others—and this goes beyond their nutritional values.
-The freezing process can also alter the texture and flavor of foods, making them less enjoyable to eat than their fresher counterparts.
+The freezing process can alter the texture and flavor of foods, making some less suitable for freezing and, therefore, less enjoyable to eat than when they're purchased fresh.
+According to several chefs we've interviewed, there are items they'd never buy frozen, no matter how convenient or what the label says.
+To get the most out of your next meal, we've consulted chefs and food experts who have shared tips and specific items to avoid in the freezer sections.

 TV Dinners & Prepared Meals